rchia16/bciworkshop2023/README.md

 What is included in this respository
 ==============
 * Jupyter Notebook to create and process EEG data with TensorFlow
-* Three set of EEG data collected from P300 experiment during the workshop
-* Data is in .mat format and contain two variables Data (Channel X Number of Samples]) and Label (Binary class)
-* Unity Game engine based experimental scenario used during workshop for P300 and SSVEP
 * conda environment.yml.
 Create the environment with:
 ```
 conda env create -f environment.yml